ZeusCart/zeuscart/README.md

 Localisation : We are working on Multi-language features & localisation

-Support to INDIAN CURRENCY & PAYMENT GATEWAYS : we are planning to make zeuscart v4 by deafult supports indian payment gateways like CCAvenue, InstaMojo, Payzippy, BillDesk etc., We rewuest developers to support us.
+Support to INDIAN CURRENCY & PAYMENT GATEWAYS : we are planning to make zeuscart v4 by deafult supports indian payment gateways like CCAvenue, InstaMojo, Payzippy, BillDesk etc., We request developers to support us.

 Customization
 =============